mi-crow-team/Mi-Crow/presentations/presentation_1.md

 - Compare mechanistic interpretability methods with Bielik-Guard
 - Make moderation **faster, less costly, and less hardware-intensive**
 - Access to evaluation datasets from Bielik team
-- Test on WildGuardMix dataset for harmful prompt detection

 ---